 Up to twelve residents can share a cottage, each with a private bedroom and full bathroom.
-Community common areas include a comfortable living room, open kitchen and dining area, as well as an outdoor patio.
+Each cottage floorplan includes community common areas including a comfortable living room, open kitchen and dining area, as well as an outdoor patio.
 Family-style meals take place at the shared dining room table and offer long lasting fellowship and familial community.

 St. John’s United Servant Partnership Structure

 As a mission directed organization, St. John’s United fosters the sharing of God’s healing presence in inclusive community settings.
 At The Cottages, this is achieved using a Servant Partnership structure, by which living, and recreation is built around the resident, or Elder.
 In Hebrew, sharath means “to attend, to contribute, or minister unto, to serve, to wait.”
 The Sharaths at The Cottages are universal workers that tend to the daily needs of the Elders and promote the nurturing safe environment for residents.
 Assisted Living Coordinators supervise the Sharaths and direct the quality of care that Elders are receiving.
 The final piece of our Servant Partnership structure involves the support team, composed of nurses, culinary staff, and administrators who ensure that the needs of Elders are met.